wearenolte/algolia-integration/README.md

 ]
 ```

+## Posts sync statuses.
+By default this plugin only saves to Algolia when a post is saved with `publish` status.

+If the post is thrashed, deleted or changed to other status than `publish`, it will be deleted from Algolia.

 ## Sync custom fields.

 Use the filter `'algolia_integration_format_' . $post_type` to return an array with the data you want to sync.

+Example:
 ```php
 add_filter(
 	'algolia_integration_format_' . $post_type,